FluxOfPingIntegers/Greenery/README.md

 In your terminal, type “bundle install”

   Step 2:
-In your terminal, type “ruby run.rb”
+In your terminal, type “bin/run”

   Step 3:
 After reading the prompt, please type in the two letter abbreviation for your state.